aherbert/gdsc-smlm/docs/analysis_plugins.rst

     P(T >= t) = \sum_i w_i \exp(-k_i t)

 where :math:`k_i` is the dissociation rate for the population and the sum of the weights is 1.
-Fitting supports a 1 or 2 population model.
+Fitting supports a 1, 2 or 3 population model.
 The 1 population model assumes all bound molecules are in the same state.
-The 2 population model assumes that bound molecules have two states, and each state has a different dissociation rate.
+The multi population models assume that bound molecules have multiple states, and each state has a different dissociation rate.
 For example specific binding and non-specific binding may have a slower dissociation rate for the specific binding as the molecule is used to perform a function; if non-specific binding occurs then the molecule will dissociate faster as it has no function to perform.

 The residence time *t* is not continuous as the data contain residence times in frames.
 Maximum likelihood fitting is performed by assigning observations a probability using the difference of the survival function at the start and end of the frame time, e.g. the duration of frame :math:`f` uses :math:`P(f) = P(T >= f \Delta t) - P(T >= (f+1) \Delta t)` where :math:`\Delta t` is the frame exposure time.